dawsh2/mmbt/src/rules/README.md

 Generate a signal based on SMA crossover.

+This method implements the SMA crossover strategy logic:
+1. Update price history with the latest price
+2. Calculate fast and slow SMAs if enough data
+3. Check for crossover between SMAs
+4. Generate appropriate signals on crossover

 Args:
     bar_event: BarEvent containing market data

 Returns:
     SignalEvent if crossover occurs, None otherwise

+###### `_emit_signal(signal)`

+Emit a signal event to the event bus if available.

+Args:
+    signal: SignalEvent to emit

+###### `on_bar(event)`

+*Returns:* `Optional[SignalEvent]`

+Process a bar event and generate a trading signal.

+This method overrides the base class to ensure signals are emitted.

+Args:
+    event: Event containing a BarEvent in its data attribute

+Returns:
+    SignalEvent if a signal is generated, None otherwise

 ###### `reset()`